mrdavemorgan/lepgallery/readme.txt

 == Installation ==

 1. Download to ./wp-content/plugins/ and activate via the Plugins menu.
 2. Create a blank WordPress Page, for example one called "Gallery".
+Note the permalink that is assigned.
-3. On the UnGallery admin page, enter the page name and path to the images.
+3. On the UnGallery admin page, enter the permalink from above and the path to your images.

 == Features ==

 * Unlimited depth, breadth, and number of photos in library.
-My gallery has about 8,000 pictures and movies.
+My gallery has ~24,000 pictures and movies.
 * Photos are managed outside of WordPress.
 Simply update a picture directory and UnGallery sees changes immediately.
+* Galleries are searchable.
+This became very helpful as gallery volume grew to thousands.
 * Default and configurable gallery titles
 * Galleries can be set to hidden.
 These do not display in browsing, with access provided via direct link.
 * Caching for faster page loads
-* MP4 movies embedded and played within the WordPress site.
+* MP4 movies browsable within WordPress.
+Movies are linked and playable within browser.
 * Image rotation support for orientation of jpegs with exif data
 * Gallery hierarchy breadcrumb links
 * Multiple gallery views:  Top level marquee (optional), thumbnails, browsing previous and next pictures.

 == Screenshots ==

 1. The UnGallery top level view.
-The highest level of the gallery can display a single larger, picture or a views of thumbnails as the subdirectories/subgalleries do.
+The highest level of the gallery can display a single larger, picture or a series of thumbnails, same as the subdirectories/subgalleries.
 This is configurable via the UnGallery administration page.
 2. Selecting one of the subgallery links displays the thumbnail gallery view of all JPGs, PNGs and GIFs in the directory.
 A breadcrumb trail back to the top level of the galleries is displayed along with the new subgalleries.
 The -zip- link builds an archive of all images in the current directory for convenient download.
 3. Clicking on a thumbnail displays the larger browsing view along with previous and next thumbnails.
 There are movie files in this directory, so links to these are displayed also.
 All UnGallery image sizes are adjustable to fill different page widths	.